-As other BodyTalk practitioners and Instructors around the world settled in to start teaching BodyTalk courses online and offering BodyTalk sessions through their computers, two BodyTalk Outreachers in the Phillipines decided to return to their farms and see how they could integrate BodyTalk into their farming lives.
-Here is the story in Remar Soliza’s own words:
+As other BodyTalk practitioners and Instructors around the world settled in to start teaching BodyTalk courses online and offering BodyTalk sessions through their computers, two of our BodyTalk Outreachers in the Phillipines decided to return to their farms and see how they could integrate BodyTalk into their farming lives.
+Here is the story of Remar Soliza in his own words (also see Gemma’s story here).

 One day, an old man was brought down on the back of a horse from the mountain property he farmed.
 The family in the town below met the sick uncle and was about to take him to the hospital when they saw me.